johnpaulbalagolan/lr-wiki/Windows-Installation-Guide.md

 ## Install the LR Node
 1. Navigate back to the main LR directory
-2. Navigate to the lr directory
-3. Run the command `python setup.py install`
+2. Run the command `python setup.py install`
-4. When finished you should receive a message displaying, **Finished processing dependencies for LR==0.1dev**
+3. When finished you should receive a message displaying, **Finished processing dependencies for LR==0.1dev**

 ## Start Application Server
 1. While still in the LR directory, run the command `paster serve development.ini`